The Locker Key

 “So you’re gonna shoot him in the shoulder to what…just piss him off?”

-Mick nods and chuckles.
+Mick nodded and chuckles.

-“Don’t you think that’s kind of dangerous?”Jake asked
+“Don’t you think that’s kind of dangerous?”Jake asked.

 “No…it’s gonna piss him off.
 And his profile indicates that he’s much more prone to making mistakes when he’s pissed off.
 Fuck, Jake, he’s comin’ after us either way.
 Killing in self-defence is easier on the conscience.”